OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ### Running large jobs (batch)

 The above commands can be added to a batch file for example in the file `Exomiser-Tutorial/exomiser-config/test-analysis-batch-commands.txt`.
-Using it with Docker we recommend creating a new directory for the batch files and mounting that to the docker container.
+Using it with Docker we recommend creating a new directory for the batch files and mounting that to the Docker container.

 Running via Docker: